 An Thoi

-Click here to book a day tour to the An Thoi Islands
+Click here to book a day tour of the An Thoi Islands

 Fishing is still very important for the locals living in An Thoi and there are several fish sauce factories in the area.
 In fact, fish sauce from Phu Quoc is very famous!